Min-Thway-Htut/LeetCode-Problems/README.md

 - If they match, the number is a palindrome.

 ### LeetCode 14
+The code finds the longest common prefix among a list of strings.
+It starts with the first string as the prefix, then iterates through the others, shortening the prefix if needed.
+If no common prefix is found, it returns an empty string; otherwise, it returns the longest common prefix.

 ### LeetCode 27
 - First of all, try to loop over the array and check if the elements in the arrary are equal to the input value or not.